-grinned over her shoulder at Jess responded.
+here was 10 years ago!"
+Erin wanted to run with her, and and yelled, "Don't go this way!" grinned over her shoulder at Jess responded.
 Jess's expression of excitement and anxiety.

-the Chattooga River in North both their support and profesthemselves, rely on previous sides of the country experience, and figure it out as they went.
+themselves, rely on previous sides of the country experience, and figure it out as they went.
 Paddling is a lot like graduate school in that way, which is fitting because that's where Jess and Erin met.